angela-1/money2chn.js/README.md

 # money2chn
-A javascript class that transform money to Chinese uppercase.
+A javascript ES6 class that transform money to Chinese uppercase.
+Used in vue.js component.

 ## Usage